t2kx/PracticalDevOpsTraining/Exercises/exercise03.md

 1. Copy `.cs` files from [Assets/Exercise-3-Tests](Assets/Exercise-3-Tests) into your test project.
 Make yourself familiar with the two test files.

-1. **Discussion points:**
-   * Short introduction into unit testing with Visual Studio
-   * Describe how OWIN is used to host a web server in an integration test (`IntegrationTest.cs`)

 1. Build your test project.
 There should not be errors.

 1. Open Visual Studio's *Test Explorer* and run all tests.<br/>